enschilling/oci-appdev-devlive/oci-oraca-mysql/a-lab-one-create-env/create-env.md

       </copy>
       ```

       > If the console closes, remember to rerun this command.

-   Check that Kubernetes is up and running and you can talk to the Control Plane API endpoint by listing the nodes.
+2. Check that Kubernetes is up and running and you can talk to the Control Plane API endpoint by listing the nodes.

-2. Test connectivity to the cluster:

       ```bash
       <copy>